carty-api/app/README.md

-# Carty Project
-#Turning Ideas into Reality
+# Carty Project- Turning Ideas into Reality

 Github Repo for Carty the food truck locator
 - Will be built for Android (Java)